b-rbmp/leitor-notas-corretagem-b3/README.md

 ## About <a name = "about"></a>
 Simple brokerage note reader for B3 (Brazilian Stock Exchange), for the broker Rico Investimentos.

-Separates day trades from regular trades, and calculates the total amount fees paid for each operation.
+Separates day trades from regular trades, and calculates the total amount of fees paid for each operation.

 Generates a csv file with key columns for further analysis and usage.